Asymptotics of the determinant of discrete Laplacians on triangulated and quadrangulated surfaces: Introduction

-The assumption that the weights are symmetric is only used in the proofs of technical Lemmas \ref{eq: HK_uniform_bound}\textendash \ref{lem: CLT_convergence}, where we found it convenient to use parabolic Harnack inequality of Delmotte~\cite{Delmotte}.
+The assumption that the weights are symmetric is only used in the proofs of technical Lemmas \ref{eq: HK_uniform_bound}\textendash \ref{lem: CLT_convergence}, where we found it convenient to use the parabolic Harnack inequality of Delmotte~\cite{Delmotte}; we note that we use the continuous time version that is significantly simpler than the discrete time one.
 With some work, these lemmas, modified accordingly, can be given alternative proofs, allowing one to lift the symmetry assumption.
 The same applies to the unitarity of $\varphi$, which can probably be relaxed under the assumption that the real parts of the eigenvalues of the Laplacian remain positive.

-We are grateful to Eveliina Peltola and Nikolai Reshetikhin for interesting discussions.
-The work is supported by Academy of Finland in the framework of Center of Excellence in Analysis and Dynamics research and the ERC advanced grant 741487.
+We are grateful to Eveliina Peltola and Nikolai Reshetikhin for interesting discussions, and to the referees for many useful suggestions.
+The work is supported by Academy of Finland in the framework of Center of Excellence in Analysis and Dynamics research and Academy project ``Critical phenomena in dimension two'', and the ERC advanced grant 741487.
+The work of M.~K. was supported by Russian Science Foundation grant 19-71-30002.